BernhardPosselt/presentations/slides/selenium.md

 * How to write tests using Protractor (small API layer on top of WebDriver)
 * What to watch out for when writing tests
+* How to create and reset test data
 * Frontend testing patterns

 ---